 When You are a Permanent Resident - Coming to the United States to live permanently, you will want to learn more about your status as a Lawful Permanent Resident.
 See Welcome to the United States: A Guide for New Immigrants to review information on the USCIS website about living in the United States.

 Social Security Number – To learn about the U.S. Social Security Administration benefits available to Legal Permanent Residents, and how to apply for a social security number card, visit the Social Security Administration website.

-- Based on U.S. law, not everyone who applies is qualified or eligible for a visa to come to the United States.
+Based on U.S. law, not everyone who applies is qualified or eligible for a visa to come to the United States.
 Under U.S. law, many factors could make an applicant ineligible to receive a visa.
 See Ineligibilities for U.S. Visas.
-In some instances, the law might allow you to apply for a waiver for the ineligibility.
-If you are able to apply for such a waiver, the consular officer will advise you on the steps to take.
+In some instances, the law might allow you to apply for a waiver or the ineligibility.
+If you are able to apply for such a waiver, the consular will advise you on the steps to take.